Surrogate Glucose Test During Pregnancy

 Glucose tolerance tests monitor the body’s ability to turn sugar into energy.
 During pregnancy, the additional hormones can confuse the pancreas, rendering it unable to break down glucose properly.
 When this happens, blood glucose rises and, on occasion, the woman will develop gestational diabetes.
 Unlike type 2 diabetes, gestational diabetes is purely hormonal.
 If a diagnosis of gestational diabetes is given, it is not the result of your surrogate’s food and exercise choices.
 This is not a diagnosis that could have been avoided with different behaviors.

 Learning that your surrogate’s initial glucose tolerance test came back elevated is a conversation that no intended parent hopes to have during their journey.
-Your initial reaction is probably surprise, which then ignites questions and concerns: “She’s never had THAT in her history!
+Your initial reaction will likely be surprise, which then ignites questions and concerns: “She’s never had THAT in her history!
 What does this mean for the pregnancy?
 What did she do to ‘fail’ this test when she’s never failed it before?”

 Understand that your surrogate is likely having an emotional reaction to these results as well.
 Despite not being able to control the results, she likely feels guilty and perhaps even a bit scared.
 The kindest thing that you can do for her is to reassure her that she hasn’t lost your trust and that you’re still in this together.